Shubhamb7/whatsapp-bulk-message-bot/README.md

      A QRcode image will be generated in the directory.
 Scan the image and follow the program.

 #### Prerequisites :

+* adjust the regex expression accourding to country.
+The pattern is set to 10 digits.
 * install Mozilla Firefox
 * install Python3